Published 2013-06-03.

 TinyFutureDemo

-Once again, this demo code does NOT show you how you would obtain values from real Scala Futures
+Once again, this demo code does NOT show you how you would obtain values from real Scala Futures.

-I only show you this code so you can see how WriteOnce
+I only show you this code so you can see how WriteOnce and Promise relate to Future.

 The fragments highlighted in yellow are what I want you to notice;